sloanahrens/devops-toolkit-tutorials/1-4-ci-circleci-aws.md

 We will also need two more environment variables.
 The first is `ECR_ID`, which you need to get from your ECR repos that you created earlier.
 The other is `AWS_REGION`, the region in which you are going to create your assets.

-My default region and repo id are:
+My default region and repo id are as follows, but you will need to change them to match your own account:

 ```bash
 export AWS_REGION=us-east-2